SJSU272Lab/Botman/README.md

 ##	Need and Advantages

-This is a custom framework which will help many people who are new or are unaware of programming concepts but want to use slack and make a bot.
+This is a custom framework which will help many people who are new or are unaware of programming concepts but want to use Slack and make a bot.

 ##ARCHITECTURAL FLOW DIAGRAM